Passi Church: History

 Saint William Church was originally constructed in 1812 as one of 72 different Augustinian churches on Panay Island.
 The church's original structure was destroyed by a lightning-induced fire in its early years and was later reconstructed to its present form.
 The church was reconstructed between 1856 and 1877 under the direction of Fr.
 Pedro Ceberio.
 The adjoining convent was built by Fr.
 Crescencio Bravo.

 Architecture

 The church is built in a Baroque style using limestone, with massive boulders serving as buttresses along the front and nave walls.
 The facade is simple, with minimal decoration, featuring an arched portal flanked by pilasters and scroll work, as well as arch and round windows.
 The pediment is topped with a cross, and the apse wall includes arched windows.
 A bell tower is located at the top of the pediment.

 Inside, the church boasts a main retablo, side retablos, and pulpit, all heavily gilded with gold leaf.
 These rich decorations, along with the centuries-old statues displayed in the retablo niches, reflect the Baroque style.
-Many of these statues were saved from destruction during the lahar flow caused by the eruption of Mount Pinatubo.

 On the gospel side of the church is the Jardin de los Santos, a garden dedicated to saints.